About the Statistical Council

-The Statistical Council is an advisory body for the producers of statistics – Statistics Estonia and the Bank of Estonia – and for the Ministry of Finance.
+The Statistical Council is an advisory body for the producers of statistics – Statistics Estonia and Eesti Pank (central bank of Estonia) – and for the Ministry of Finance.
 It is established by the order of the Government of the Republic issued on the basis of the Official Statistics Act.
 The objective of the Statistical Council is to ensure, by giving advice and delivering opinions, the functioning of the official statistical system.
-On the one hand, Statistical Council is related to the production of official statistics.
-On the other hand, it is related to the users of official statistics, and thereby to the public in general.
-First of all, the Statistical Council is expected to strengthen the independence of official statistics, to make the production of statistics more transparent and to include the society into the statistics production process on a wider scale.
+On the one hand, the Statistical Council is related to the production of official statistics, while on the other hand, it is related to the users of official statistics, and thereby to the public in general.
+First of all, the Statistical Council is expected to increase the independence of official statistics, to make the production of statistics more transparent and to include the society into the statistics production process on a wider scale.

 The task of the Statistical Council is

-- To advise a producer of official statistics on the production of official statistics, including implementation of statistical principles and quality criteria
+- to advise a producer of official statistics on the production of official statistics, including the implementation of statistical principles and quality criteria;

-The Statistical Council is composed of 13 members: representatives from Statistics Estonia, the Bank of Estonia and Data Protection Inspectorate, as well as ten members from among the representatives of users and respondents and from among experts.
-Experts to the Statistical Council have been appointed so that the experts in statistics, demography, social sphere, environment, economy and agriculture are represented.
+The Statistical Council is composed of 13 members: representatives from Statistics Estonia, Eesti Pank and the Data Protection Inspectorate, as well as ten members from among the representatives of users and respondents and from among experts.
+The selection of experts appointed to the Statistical Council is based on the principle that the domains of statistics, demography, social sphere, environment, economy and agriculture are represented.
 The work of the Statistical Council is managed by the Chairman.
-The term of powers of the Statistical Council's membership is four years.
-The current membership of the Statistical Council was given powers on 13.01.2011.
+The members of the Statistical Council are appointed for a term of four years.
+The current membership of the Statistical Council was given powers on 15.01.2015.

 The Statistical Council’s Rules of Procedure are established by the Government of the Republic.
-Meetings of the Statistical Council are held at least once per three months.
-The minutes of meetings are made public.
+The meetings of the Statistical Council are held at least once per three months.
+The minutes of the meetings are made public.

 A body having similar tasks has been set up in all Member States of the European Union, excl.
 Latvia.
 In Estonia, the tradition of setting up a Statistical Council was re-established by the redaction of the Official Statistics Act which took effect on 01.08.2010.
 From 1922 to the Soviet time, an advisory Statistical Council managed by the Secretary of State functioned under the State Statistical Central Bureau.